-Note: If you have an EA termination notice pending, you may not be eligible for HomeBASE until the termination is removed.
+- Note: f you have an EA termination notice pending, you may not be eligible for HomeBASE until the termination is removed.
 Contact your local legal services office for help.

 - The DTA Relocation Benefit Program.
-DTA (separate from DHCD) will pay up to $1,000 to help get permanent housing for some families who are leaving a shelter or a teen living program.
+DTA (separate from EOHLC) will pay up to $1,000 to help get permanent housing for some families who are leaving a shelter or a young parents living program.
 This benefit may be used for advance rent, security deposit, rent or utility arrears, moving expenses or other relocation costs.
 The relocation benefit is available through a DTA worker for:

 - a family receiving TAFDC or EAEDC who has been in emergency shelter for 60 days or more;

-- You should ask your DTA worker for the DTA relocation benefit while you are still living in a shelter or a teen living program.
+- You should ask your DTA worker for the DTA relocation benefit while you are still living in a shelter or a young parents living program.

 - DTA may give you less than $1,000 in relocation benefits unless you can show you need the full $1,000 for expenses related to getting permanent housing.
 Be sure to tell DTA why you need the full $1,000 before you leave shelter.

-- DTA relocation costs in some circumstances may include furniture and appliances that you need in order to move into permanent housing.
+- DTA relocation payments in some circumstances may cover furniture and appliances that you need in order to move into permanent housing.
 DTA Transitions, Feb.
 2007, p.
 3.